-Permission of instructor is required.
-(TBA)

-4893 Senior Research Project

-Required of all senior history majors.
-The student develop sophisticated research projects under the guidance of faculty in the history department, and complete a personal portfolio.
-Prerequisite: HIST 2203.
-(TBA)
+Course # Course Name Credit Hours 4851-3 Directed Readings Permission of instructor is required.
+(TBA) 1-3 4893 Senior Research Project Required of all senior history majors.
+The student develop research projects under the guidance of faculty in the hist and complete a personal portfolio.
+Prerequisite: HIST 220 ory department,